 What are my rights if I’m stuck with slow internet?

 If you started your broadband contract after October 2015, you will probably be protected by the Ofcom voluntary code.
-While this is a voluntary requirement from Ofcom, many of the biggest suppliers have signed up so you should be protected.
+While this is a voluntary requirement from Ofcom, many of the biggest suppliers have signed up, which means you should be protected.

 When you purchase a broadband deal, your new supplier should provide you with a range of maximum speeds for your line.
 If they are unable to help you maintain broadband speeds within this range and your download speed drops below your minimum guaranteed, you might be able to break your contract penalty-free.